-The Environment and Natural Resources Division (ENRD) litigates in five key areas:
+The work we do at the Environment and Natural Resources Division (ENRD):

-ENRD’s attorneys represent federal agencies by preparing and arguing civil and criminal enforcement cases and by defending challenged federal agency actions under more than 100 federal laws.
+ENRD’s attorneys represent federal agencies by preparing and arguing civil and criminal enforcement cases and by defending challenged federal agency actions under more than 150 federal statutes.
 Cases handled by ENRD are at the cutting edge of environmental and natural resources law.
 The Division’s work protects our environment for future generations.

-We offer opportunities for clerkships in our offices in Washington, DC; Denver, CO; Sacramento, CA; Boston, MA; and Seattle, WA.
-The number of positions vary according to location and semester.
+We offer opportunities for clerkships in our offices in Washington, DC; Denver, CO; Sacramento, CA; Boston, MA; and San Francisco, CA. The number of positions vary according to location and semester.

 Law Clerks assist the Division’s lawyers in litigating cases in Federal district and appellate courts.
 Responsibilities typically include conducting legal research and helping to draft pleadings, discovery documents, and memoranda of law dealing with a variety of federal environmental and natural resource issues.
 The Division handles cases covering a broad spectrum of issues including the listing of endangered species, civil and criminal enforcement of federal pollution control laws, and defense of federal agency actions under environmental and natural resources laws.
-For more information about the nine sections of ENRD, please click on the below links:
+For more information about the nine sections of ENRD, please see the About the Division page.

 Salary: Uncompensated.
 We will coordinate with students who are eligible to receive academic or work study credit from their law school.

-Minimum Weeks Required: Applicants who are available to work for the entire summer or spring/fall semester will be given preference.
+Minimum Weeks Required: There is a minimum program commitment of 10 weeks.
+However, applicants who are available to work for the entire summer or spring/fall semester will be given preference.
 Please include your availability in your cover letter.